Athenaeum of Philadelphia

-The Athenaeum of Philadelphia, located at 219 S. 6th Street between St. James Place and Locust Street in the Society Hill section of Philadelphia, Pennsylvania, is a special collections library and museum founded in 1814.
+The Athenaeum of Philadelphia, located at 219 S. 6th Street between St. James Place and Locust Street in the Society Hill section of Philadelphia, Pennsylvania, is a special collections membership library and museum founded in 1814.
 The Athenaeum's purpose, according to its organizational principles, is to collect materials "connected with the history and antiquities of America, and the useful arts, and generally to disseminate useful knowledge" for public benefit.

 The Athenaeum's collections include architecture and interior design history, particularly for the period 1800 to 1945.
 The institution focuses on the history of American architecture and building technology, and houses architectural archives of 180,000 drawings, over 350,000 photographs, and manuscript holdings of about 1,000 American architects.

 Since 1950, the Athenaeum has sponsored the annual Athenaeum Literary Award for works of fiction and non-fiction.

+Founding

+The Athenaeum of Philadelphia was founded in 1814, as a non-profit subscription library “to disseminate useful knowledge.”
+Initially, the Athenaeum was housed in Philosophical Hall, at 104 S. 5th Street.
+It was next to Independence Hall and just across the street from The Library Company of Philadelphia (established in 1731).
+The Athenaeum was open for longer hours and provided more specialized periodicals and reference works.
+Many of its founders were members of both institutions.

+Both the Library Company of Philadelphia and the Athenaeum were member-supported.
+The Athenaeum's founders included prominent Philadelphians like Nicholas Biddle, Horace Binney, George Cadwalader, Mathew Carey, Jacob Gratz, Benjamin Gratz, Chief Justice William Tilghman, and George and Roberts Vaux.
+The first public library in the city, the Free Library of Philadelphia, was not established until 1894, 80 years after the Athenaeum.

+Members of the Athenaeum could bring guests as visitors, recording their names in the “Strangers’ Book” at the librarian’s desk.
+Visitors included John Quincy Adams, James Buchanan, Henry Clay, Millard Fillmore, Giuseppe Garibaldi, Andrew Jackson, Martin Van Buren, and the Marquis de LaFayette.